fent/clusterhub/README.md

 A remote database can be an easy solution for this, but it's not the most optimal.
 Communicating with a local process is several times faster than opening remote requests from a database.
 And even if the database is hosted locally, the overhead of communicating with yet another program is lessened.

-Note that this module is still experimental.
+Note that this module is experimental.
 It currently works by using a process's internal messaging system.

 ## Made with Clusterhub